-This is our second year offering “winter shares”.
+Winter shares are entirely dependent on demand.
+If we don't have at least five boxes in a given season, it is cancelled for that year.
 There is only one version, and that is a bi-weekly box.
 Every two weeks, we’ll pack a box of vegetables.
 You pick it up, and return the previous week’s box for us to fill two weeks later.
-During the first session, the box will contain something green (lettuce, spinach, kale); likely winter squash (although we had a very poor year for squash); possibly the tail end of the tomatoes and peppers - depending on how long they hold on.
-Beyond that, it's storage vegetables - carrots, potatoes, beets, onions, turnips, rutabagas, some winter radishes, and jerusalem artichokes.
+During the first session, the box will contain something green (lettuce, spinach, kale); likely winter squash; possibly the tail end of the tomatoes and peppers - depending on how long they hold on.
+Beyond that, it's storage vegetables - cabbage, carrots, potatoes, beets, onions, turnips, rutabagas, some winter radishes, and jerusalem artichokes.

-We expect to continue to have greens through the winter - spinach, some kale and arugula, possibly our spicy asian blend during the darkest months; lettuce and bok choi starting in March or April.
+We expect to continue to have greens through the winter - spinach, some kale and arugula, lettuce and bok choi starting in March or April.
 By May or early June, we hope to add asparagus, radishes and fresh greens.
-Last year we had strawberries for one week.
+Sometimes we have strawberries for one week.

-Everything is either Certified Organic, or grown according to organic principles on land that is in transition.
-This year only our carrots and beets are on transitional land.
+Everything is Certified Organic.
 Most of it is ours; all of it is local.

 The default location is farm gate pick-up.
 You can find a map and directions on our contact page.
 You can pick up anytime after 1:00 on pickup days, or let us know and we’ll hold it for a day or more.
 Last year some of our members arranged a car pool, so they only had to drive out here once every six weeks.